 So, moral of the story is, it’s probably a good idea to be eating some fat (even if it’s a tiny amount) just to help with nutrient absorption, and you can do this in the form of the ‘whole food’ fat containing foods of nuts, seeds, coconuts and avocados.

-Of course, due to the super high amounts of antioxidants that naturally occur in the whole foods plant diet it stands to reason that it can be one of the healthiest diets on the planet.
-Contrary to popular belief by some, you can live a perfectly healthy and happy life eating just plant foods – I’ve done it for years and look and feel better than ever.
-Fact!
+Of course, due to the super high amounts of antioxidants that naturally occur in the whole food plant diet it stands to reason that it can be one of the healthiest ways of eating on the planet.
+Contrary to popular belief by some, you can live a perfectly healthy and happy life eating just plant foods; I’ve done it for years, and look and feel better than ever.
+That’s a fact that cannot be denied by anybody, so there’s definitely something to it.
 Benefits you may feel from this amazing lifestyle include:-